mklemos/RadioSummary/README.md

 ## Acknowledgments
 - Thanks to OpenAI for providing the API for transcription and summarization.
-- Special thanks to everyone who contributed to the project.
+- Special thanks to anyone who contributes to the project.